Charia 2026

 and responsibility is more easily lost.

-She determines what must not proceed unchecked.
+She determines what should not proceed unchecked.

 What Charia Is Explicitly Not